rawii22/Project3-RicardoRomanach/README.md

 4. **library_schema_MySQL.sql** - Provided by Professor.
 This file establishes the table structure of the "library" database.
 5. **libraryInsertFile_MySQL.sql** - Provided by Professor.
 This file adds some testing data into the "library" database.

-## Compilation
+## Compiling and Running

 1. Navigate to the src folder in ~\Project3-RicardoRomanach\Project3\src
-    > If no "bin" folder exists in the src folder, then create a folder called "bin" inside the src folder before continuing.
-This can also be done by running the makeBinFolder.bat file.
+    > If no "bin" folder exists in the src folder, then either run the makeBinFolder.bat file **OR** create a folder called "bin" inside the src folder before continuing.
 2. To build the program, either run the build.bat file **OR** execute the following commands in the src directory
     1. **javac -d bin com\rjromanach42\Main.java com\rjromanach42\LibraryDB.java**
     2. **jar cvfm Project3.jar manifest.mf -C bin .**